zacshi/directedCopier/README.md

  How to export the names of your files and their locations:
+ 1) Open eSlide manager
+ 2) Use advanced search function and proper combination of searching terms to find all the eSlides that you like to back up.
- First get rid of empty id in your data group!
-Otherwise these may cause confusion.
+ 3) Get rid of empty id in your data group!
+ 4) Export only the id and location as a csv file (default).

  How to set up your destination